itsdrvgo/post-it/README.md

     -   Auto-detects links in the post and converts them to clickable links.
     -   Auto-embeds YouTube videos in the post.
     -   Auto-embeds links to images in the post.
+    -   Profanity Filter.
+        -   Auto-detects profanity in the post.
+        -   Marks the post as `pending` if profanity is detected.
+        -   Admin can approve or reject the post.

 -   **View Post**